eunomia-bpf/eunomia.dev/docs/blogs/wasm-bpf-kubecon.md

 Consider an example where there's a need to hook into directory removal operations to check permissions for a specific directory.
 Here, eBPF can be employed to intercept these operations at the kernel level and execute custom verification logic, providing a more robust and flexible access-control mechanism for WASI.

+Besides LSM hooks in the kernel, we can also use uprobes or userspace eBPF runtime to dynamically control the behavior of WASI, hotpatching the vulnerabilities in wasm runtime, without mannually intergration in Wasm runtimes.

 ### Advancing Debugging Tools with eBPF

 When it comes to debugging, Wasm's current tracing methodologies are somewhat rudimentary, lacking the depth required for intricate analysis. eBPF's uprobes (user-space probes) can bridge this gap by enabling detailed tracing of any user-space function invoked by a Wasm module, all without the need for additional code instrumentation.